-Taylor Fladgate pioneered dry white aperitif port over sixty years ago.
+Taylor Fladgate was the first to pioneer dry white aperitif port.
 Chip Dry White Port was first blended in 1934, since when it has acquired a devoted following throughout the world.
 Chip Dry is made from selected dry white ports produced from grapes grown in the Douro Superior (the eastern area of the Douro Valley).
 Although several white grape varieties are used, the Malvasia Fina grape predominates.

 Chip Dry is produced using the traditional port wine vinification method, brandy being added to the must to halt fermentation and to preserve some of the grape’s natural sugar in the finished wine.
 In the case of Chip Dry, the brandy is added later, when much of the sugar has been converted into alcohol, producing a port of unusual dryness.